 - How do I log into the ETS Test Browser?

 - You don't need to log in to the ETS Secure Test Browser before test day.
-The proctor will direct you to open the browser and provide the test ID and password for you to log in during check in.
+The proctor will open the browser and enter the test ID and password for you to log in during check in.